Deposit guarantee scheme

 - expansion of the guarantee to include all deposits and all European and non-European currencies;

-- reduction of the compensation period to 7 business days instead of 20 days as of 1 June 2016;
+- reduction of the compensation period to 7 working days instead of 20 days as of 1 June 2016;

-- creation of an increase in the coverage level for "temporary high deposits";
+- creation of an increase in the coverage level for "temporary extraordinary deposits";

 - new obligations of institutions regarding the notification of depositors.